-Competition finalists: The winners of the Photography Competition will be projected onto the screen along with the Show Poster Competition finalists with wonderful support by Topsham School.
+Competition finalists: The winners of the Photography Competition will be announced at the Show.

 Come along to Matthews Hall with friends and family for a visual treat and to see who has won the classes and competitions!
 It could be you!
-Announcements will be made at the Show!

 Also join us on the Green: The Produce Stall will be selling Topsham home-grown and homemade produce.
 Donations may be left in the Trading Hut at Butts Park Allotments on the Saturday or brought to the Produce Stall on Show Day.
-Please bring any and every type of cake for the teas and homemade cakes Stall to Matthews Hall on the morning of the Show.
-Weather permitting, the Raffle will also be held on the Green.
+Please bring any and every type of homemade cake for the Teas and Cakes Stall to Matthews Hall on the day of the Show.